 Below is an overview of some of the measures announced in this year’s Federal Budget.
-There may be others that impact on your personal situation.
+There may be others that impact on your personal situation, as well as announcements from last year’s Federal Budget that are due to take effect from 1 July 2022.
 A financial adviser can help outline what these measures may mean for you, and the opportunities available now, or in the future.

 It is always important to remember that at this point, the Budget night announcements are only statements of intended change and are not yet law.

 The main taxation measures were focussed on addressing rising living costs.
 Of likely benefit to all Australians, the Government has announced that with effect from 30 March 2022 for a period of six months (to 28 September 2022) the fuel excise levied by the Federal Government will be halved.
 This would equate to a drop in the price of fuel of 22.1c per litre.
 However, it is worth noting that the fuel excise is only one element that determines the cost of fuel at the pump, and other factors (such as the price of oil) may change and soak up some of the anticipated savings from this measure.